OpenEvalProject/evals/manuscripts/elife-51260/v1/manuscript.md

 ## Results

-## Participants learn to keep track of the best bandit
+### Participants learn to keep track of the best bandit

 On each testing day, separated by exactly one week, participants performed 300 trials of a four-armed restless bandit task (Daw et al., 2006; Figure 1; for more details, see Materials and methods section) during fMRI, under three pharmacological conditions (Placebo, Haloperidol, L-DOPA).
 Overall, participants’ choice behavior indicated that they understood the task structure, and tracked the most valuable bandit throughout the task (see Figure 2).
 On trial 1, participants randomly selected one of the four bandits (probability to choose best bandit: 21.5 ± 7.49%, M ± SE).
 After five trials, participants already selected the most valuable option with 49.03% (±4.98%; M ± SE), which was significantly above chance level of 25% (t30 = 4.83, p=3.82*10−5, Figure 2), and consistently kept choosing the bandit with the highest payoff with on average 67.89% (±2.78%).
 Thus, participants continuously adjusted their choices to the fluctuating outcomes of the four bandits.

 ![Figure 1.](https://cdn.elifesciences.org/articles/51260/elife-51260-fig1-v1.jpg)

-**Figure 1.:** Daw et al., 2006).(a) Illustration of the timeline within a trial.
+**Figure 1.:** (a) Illustration of the timeline within a trial.
 At trial onset, four colored squares (bandits) are presented.
 The participant selects one bandit within 1.5 s, which is then highlighted and, after a waiting period of 3 s, the payoff is revealed for 1 s.
 After that, the screen is cleared and the next trial starts after a fixed trial length of 6 s plus a variable intertrial interval (not shown) with a mean of 2 s. (b) Example of the underlying reward structure.
 Each colored line shows the payoffs of one bandit (mean payoff plus Gaussian noise) that would be received by choosing that bandit on each trial.

 ![Figure 2.](https://cdn.elifesciences.org/articles/51260/elife-51260-fig2-v1.jpg)

 **Figure 2.:** Shown are the mean percentage of choosing the best bandit in trials 1–10, and over task blocks of trials 11–50 (block 1) and 51–300 separated in 5 blocks of 50 trials each, over all participants, and for each drug session separately.
 Participants started with randomly (~25%) choosing one bandit in trial 1 (21.5% ± 7.49%, M ± SE).
 After five trials participants already chose the most valuable bandit with 49.03 ± 4.98% (M ± SE).

-## No significant drug effects on model-free performance measures
+### No significant drug effects on model-free performance measures

 We first tested for possible drug effects on model-free measures of task performance.
 These variables included the overall monetary payout (payout), the percentage of choices of the bandit with the highest actual payoff (%bestbandit, Figure 2), the percentage of choice switches (%switches), and median reaction times (median RT).
 Yet, rmANOVAs yielded no significant drug effect on any of these four model-free choice variables (payout: F2,60=0.06, p=0.943; %bestbandit: F2,60=0.34, p=0.711; %switches: F2,60=1.02, p=0.366; median RT: F2,60=0.50, p=0.611).

-## Choice behavior contains signatures of directed exploration and perseveration
+### Choice behavior contains signatures of directed exploration and perseveration

 We then used computational modeling to examine whether choice behavior indeed contained signatures of random exploration, directed exploration and perseveration.
 To this end, we set up eight separate computational models that differed regarding the implemented learning and choice rules within a hierarchical Bayesian framework using the STAN modeling language (version 2.17.0; Stan Development Team, 2017).
 We compared two learning rules: the classical Delta rule from temporal-difference algorithms (e.g. Sutton and Barto, 1998), and a Bayesian learner (Daw et al., 2006) that formalizes the updating process with a Kalman filter (Kalman, 1960).
 In the former model, values are updated based on prediction errors that are weighted with a constant learning rate.
 In contrast, the Kalman filter additionally tracks the uncertainty of each bandit’s value, and value updating is proportional to the uncertainty of the chosen bandit (Kalman gain, see Materials and methods section).
 These learning rules were combined with four different choice rules that were all based on a softmax action selection rule (Sutton and Barto, 1998; Daw et al., 2006).
 Choice rule 1 was a standard softmax with a single inverse temperature parameter (β) modeling random exploration.
-Choice rule 2 included an additional free parameter φ modeling an exploration bonus that scaled with the estimated uncertainty of the chosen bandit (directed exploration).
+Choice rule 2 included an additional free parameter $\phi$ modeling an exploration bonus that scaled with the estimated uncertainty of the chosen bandit (directed exploration).
 Choice rule 3 included an additional free parameter (ρ) modeling a perseveration bonus for the bandit chosen on the previous trial.
 Finally, choice rule 4 included an additional term to capture random exploration scaling with total uncertainty across all bandits (Gershman, 2018).
 Leave-one-out (LOO) cross-validation estimates (Vehtari et al., 2017) were computed over all drug-conditions, and for each condition separately to assess the models’ predictive accuracies.
 The Bayesian learning model with terms for directed exploration and perseveration (Bayes-SMEP) showed highest predictive accuracy in each drug condition and overall (Figure 3).
 The most complex model including an additional total-uncertainty dependent term provided a slightly inferior account of the data compared to the model without this term (loo log-likelihood: Bayes-SME(R)P: -0.5983 (-0.59989)).

 ![Figure 3.](https://cdn.elifesciences.org/articles/51260/elife-51260-fig3-v1.jpg)

 **Figure 3.:** Leave-one-out (LOO) log-likelihood estimates were calculated over all drug conditions (n = 31 subjects with t = 3*300 trials) and once separately for each drug condition (n = 31 with t = 300).
 All LOO estimates were divided by the total number of data points in the sample (n*t) for better comparability across the different approaches.
 Note that the relative order of LOO estimates is invariant to linear transformations.
 Delta: simple delta learning rule; Bayes: Bayesian learner; SM: softmax (random exploration); E: directed exploration; R: total uncertainty-based random exploration; P: perseveration.

-## Model-based regressors and classification of exploration trials
+### Model-based regressors and classification of exploration trials

-In the best-fitting Bayesian model (Bayes-SMEP), participants’ choices are stochastically dependent on three factors: the prior belief of the mean reward value of each bandit (μ^pre;  Figure 4a), the exploration bonus, that is the prior belief of each bandit’s payout variance (‘uncertainty’) scaled with the exploration bonus parameter φ (φσ^pre; Figure 4b), and the perseveration bonus (Iρ; where I denotes an indicator function with respect to the bandit chosen on the previous trial; Figure 4c).
-Based on these quantities, which are computed for each bandit, the model computes the choice probabilities for all four bandits on each trial (P; Figure 4d, See Equation 7 in the Materials and methods section).
-Between trials, participants’ prior belief of the chosen bandit’s mean reward value is updated according to the reward prediction error (δ, Figure 4e), as the difference between their prior belief and the actual reward outcome of the chosen bandit.
+In the best-fitting Bayesian model (Bayes-SMEP), participants’ choices are stochastically dependent on three factors: the prior belief of the mean reward value of each bandit ($\mu^^{pre};$ Figure 4a), the exploration bonus, that is the prior belief of each bandit’s payout variance (‘uncertainty’) scaled with the exploration bonus parameter $\phi$ ($\phi\sigma^^{pre}$; Figure 4b), and the perseveration bonus (Iρ; where $I$ denotes an indicator function with respect to the bandit chosen on the previous trial; Figure 4c).
+Based on these quantities, which are computed for each bandit, the model computes the choice probabilities for all four bandits on each trial ($P$; Figure 4d, See Equation 7 in the Materials and methods section).
+Between trials, participants’ prior belief of the chosen bandit’s mean reward value is updated according to the reward prediction error ($\delta$, Figure 4e), as the difference between their prior belief and the actual reward outcome of the chosen bandit.
 Based on the model, participants’ choices can be classified as exploitation (i.e. when the bandit with highest expected value was selected), or exploration (i.e. when any other bandit was selected) (Daw et al., 2006).
 We extended this binary classification of Daw et al., 2006 by further dividing exploration trials into directed exploration (i.e. trials where the bandit with the highest exploration bonus was chosen), and random exploration trials (i.e. trials where one of the remaining bandits was chosen).
-The trinary classification scheme corresponded well with the respective model parameters (β-random exploration, φ-directed exploration, ρ-perseveration; Appendix 1—figure 1).
-Over trials, the summed uncertainty over all bandits (Σσ^pre;  Figure 4f) fluctuates in relation to the fraction of exploration.
+The trinary classification scheme corresponded well with the respective model parameters (β-random exploration, $\phi$-directed exploration, ρ-perseveration; Appendix 1—figure 1).
+Over trials, the summed uncertainty over all bandits ($Σ\sigma^^{pre};$ Figure 4f) fluctuates in relation to the fraction of exploration.

 ![Figure 4.](https://cdn.elifesciences.org/articles/51260/elife-51260-fig4-v1.jpg)

-**Figure 4.:** Trial-by-trial estimates are shown for the placebo data of one representative subject with posterior medians: β=0.29,  = 1.34, and ρ=4.11 (random exploration, directed exploration, and perseveration). (φa) Colored lines depict the expected values () of the four bandits, whereas colored dots denote actual payoffs.
-Vertical black lines mark trials classified as exploratory (μ^preDaw et al., 2006). (b) Exploration bonus () and uncertainty (φσ^pre) for each bandit. (σ^prec) Perseveration bonus (Iρ).
-This bonus is a fixed value added only to the bandit chosen in the previous trial, shown here for one bandit. (d) Choice probability ().
-Each colored line represents one bandit.
-(Pe) Reward prediction error (). (δf) The subject’s overall uncertainty (), that is the summed uncertainty over all four bandits.Σσ^pre
+**Figure 4.:** Trial-by-trial estimates are shown for the placebo data of one representative subject with posterior medians: β=0.29, $\phi$ = 1.34, and ρ=4.11 (random exploration, directed exploration, and perseveration). (a) Colored lines depict the expected values ($\mu^^{pre}$) of the four bandits, whereas colored dots denote actual payoffs.
+Vertical black lines mark trials classified as exploratory (Daw et al., 2006). (b) Exploration bonus ($\phi\sigma^^{pre}$) and uncertainty ($\sigma^^{pre}$) for each bandit. (c) Perseveration bonus (Iρ).
+This bonus is a fixed value added only to the bandit chosen in the previous trial, shown here for one bandit. (d) Choice probability ($P$).
+Each colored line represents one bandit. (e) Reward prediction error ($\delta$). (f) The subject’s overall uncertainty ($Σ\sigma^^{pre}$), that is the summed uncertainty over all four bandits.

-## L-dopa reduces directed exploration
+### L-dopa reduces directed exploration

 Next, we tested for possible drug effects on the percentage of exploitation and exploration trials (overall, random and directed) per subject.
 Three separate rmANOVAs with within factors drug and trial (6 blocks of 50 trials each) were computed for each of the following four dependent variables: the percentage of (a) exploitation trials, (b) random exploration trials, and (c) directed exploration trials.
 We found a significant drug effect only for the percentage of directed explorations (F1.66,49.91=7.18, p=.003; Figure 5c).
 The percentage of random explorations (F2,60=0.55, p=.58, Figure 5b) or exploitations (F2,60=1.57, p=.22; Figure 5a) were not significantly modulated by drug.
 All drug × trial interactions were not significant (p>=0.19).
 Post-hoc, paired t-tests showed a significant reduction in the percentage of directed explorations under L-dopa compared to placebo (mean difference P-D=2.82, t30=4.69, p<.001) and haloperidol (mean difference H-D = 2.42, t30=2.76, p=.010), but not between placebo and haloperidol (mean difference P-H=0.39, t30=0.43, p=.667).
 Notably, an exploratory t-test revealed that the percentage of exploitations was marginally increased under L-dopa compared to placebo (mean difference P-D=-2.61, t30=-1.92, p=.065).